 - identify key local influencers and explore how to gain their support

-A taster of the Creating Healthy Places manual can be viewed here
+The Creating Healthy Places manual can be viewed here

 Find out more about Creating Healthy Places here.